 Then, I went to the buffet line and got everything I wanted so that I could take it all back to my stateroom and enjoy my serendipitous balcony suite view.
 See my balcony view below with breakfast.

-After we got ready and my whole family had breakfast, we went to Deck 0 from our elevator with our passports (for ID purposes since we were in a different country now) and Sail and Sign card (Carnival key cards) to step off the ship and start our adventure.
+After we got ready and my whole family had breakfast, we went to Deck 0 from our elevator with our passports (for ID purposes since we were in a different country now) and Sail and Sign cards (Carnival key cards) to step off the ship and start our adventure.
 Immediately, I spotted the large Mexico flag.

 At the Ensenada port, there was a nice bridge that we saw on the left side as we walked away from the ship that allowed us to cross over to an area that had tents with food and souvenirs for sale.
 They also had a clean playground with slides, which my kids were really pleased about.

 After the kids played in the playground in Ensenada for awhile, they got thirsty so I went to buy water.
 They originally told me at a stand in Ensenada the price of the water bottle in pesos and since I didn't exchange any of my money into pesos, I asked if I could pay with U.S. dollars.
 There was a little bit of confusion about the money exchanges from pesos to dollars but I gave them $2 and told them to keep the change and they were content with that.
 After less than an hour of walking around, both of my kids wanted to hop back on the ship!
 That confirmed that our decision to not book an excursion this time was a good decision.
 There were so many fun things to do on the Carnival ship, like jump in the pool, eat all we want, play mini golf and watch movies so it just made more sense to just continue our fun there.
-Right when we got back on the ship and got our passports and stateroom cards checked, we made a beeline to the buffet and took our food by the pool area because they were showing the movie Puss in Boots: The Last Wish (2022).
+Right when we got back on the ship and got our passports and stateroom cards checked, we immediately headed to the buffet and took our food by the pool area because they were showing the movie Puss in Boots: The Last Wish (2022).
 The kids were so hooked on the movie that we sat out there until the movie ended.
 Since, most of the passengers were still off the ship, we took this slow time at the pool to enjoy more water play.
 We changed into our swimsuits and enjoyed it for a couple of hours.
 I even had a second lunch by the pool area.
 Boy, I ate a lot on the cruise.

 Last night on Carnival Radiance Ship